-ARTS 1030 Three-Dimensional Design
+ARTS 1030 Three-Dimensional Design 1-2-3

-This course investigates three-dimensional forms and space through the use of the elements and principles of design, using various materials and methods.
+This course investigates three-dimensional forms and space through the use of the elements and principles of design, using a variety of materials and methods.
 Additional studio hours are required.
 No prerequisite.

-ARTS 1100 Art Appreciation
+ARTS 1100 Art Appreciation 3-0-3